MicrosoftDocs/powerapps-docs/articles/data-platform-intro.md

 - **Last Modified By** - The user who most recently modified the record.

 ### Standard fields
 Each standard entity contains a set of default fields that you can't change or delete.
-For a lishttps://docs.microsoft.com/common-data-service/entity-reference/standard-entitiest of the entities and their fields, and a list of the picklists, see [Microsoft Common Data Model, Entities Reference](https://docs.microsoft.com/common-data-service/entity-reference/standard-entities).
+For a list of the entities and their fields, and a list of the picklists, see [Microsoft Common Data Model, Entities Reference](https://docs.microsoft.com/common-data-service/entity-reference/standard-entities).

 ### Custom fields ###
 You can create custom fields in either a standard entity or a custom entity.
 You must specify the name, display name, and data type of each custom field.
 PowerApps supports the following data types: